CordGenics/SOLARA-BETA/README.md

 Take a look at the source code for more details.

+## Contributions to Solara:

+We greatly appreciate the ongoing contributions from our dedicated community, which continue to enrich and enhance Solara's capabilities for Roblox exploiters worldwide.

 ## DISCLAIMER

 SOLARA is for educational purposes only, intended to help server owners develop a "hacker defense" attitude.
 This tool comes without any warranty.